NeurotechDevelopment/JobQueueSystem/README.md

 To be decided what stack will be used.
 Presumably it will read Job type and with MediatR resolve the appropriate handler.
 Perhaps each handler will be a separate microservice.
+JobScheduler sets status for the job to something indicating it was considered, so that it isn't read again after pushing job request to a queue.

 Handler deserializes payload and performs the job it knows how to perform.
 Looking for ideas on jobs.
  - Generate PDF (from what?)
  - Send email
  - Compute pi to a given digit

+## JobHandlers
+These are bound to specific Job type.
+Inherit common abstract class, each will be hosted as dotnet BackgroundService.
+(Can also host as Windows Services.)
+Each handler listens to its own queue.

+If hosted in dockers
+ docker build -t jobhandler.pdf ./PdfJobHandler docker run -d --name pdf-job jobhandler.pdf

+In dev can be ran from command line as dotnet PdfJobHandler.dll

 ## JobRepositoryService
 The only one interacting with MongoDB.
 Will contain endpoints for storing and reading job information.